fylgja/site/src/components/aria-only.md

 preview: "aria-only.png"
 ---

-The aria-only visually hides elements.
+The aria-only (a.k.a. sr-only) visually hides elements.
 But keeps it accessible to screen-readers and other aria tools.

 ## Installation